 A club to beat people with- Ephesians 4:2, Galatians 6:1-3

 One reason there is so much confusion over this issue is because too many people have been far too focused on the actions of others for far too long.
-It is biblical for one Christian to warn another when their actions are crossing clear biblical lines (1st Corinthians 4:14, James 5:20).
-That being said, we have to remember that we are to judge our own behavior at least as harshly as we judge the behavior of others.
-Our responsibility as believers is to lovingly warn others where their behavior will lead, what they choose to do with those warnings is on them (Ezekiel 3:21).
+It’s totally biblical for one Christian to warn another when their actions are crossing clear lines of right and wrong (1st Corinthians 4:14, James 5:20).
+However, it’s imperative we judge ourselves at least as harshly as we judge others (Luke 6:42).
+Our responsibility as believers is to lovingly warn others where their behavior will lead and pray for them.
+What they choose to do with those warnings is on them (Ezekiel 3:21).

-Too often Christians make rules around God-given commands and then treat the man-made rules as if they were God’s commands.
-Man-made rules are typically well-intentioned and meant to assist us in keeping the God given command.
-However, generally speaking all man-made rules do is confuse the issues and lead to unnecessary legalism.
-A pertinent example would be sexual immorality.
+Too often Christians make rules around God-given decrees and then treat the man-made rules as if they were on the same footing as God’s commands.
+People who make rules around commands are well-intentioned but ultimately a bit Pharisaical.
+They want to help others keep Gods command.
+Generally speaking, all man-made rules do is confuse the issues and lead to unnecessary legalism.
+One pertinent example would be sex.
 Christians are commanded to abstain from sexual immorality.
 Period.
-Rules against dating, hand-holding, wearing make-up, premarital kissing and dancing do help some people to avoid sexual sin but those are personal choices, not God-given commands and should not be treated as such.
+Rules against dating, hand-holding, wearing make-up, premarital kissing and men and women isolating themselves from each other do help some people to avoid sexual sin but those are personal choices, not God-given commands and should not be treated as such.

 Grace is not: